 Now, $\Sigma$ is the genus--$g$ surface with $b\geq 1$ boundary components $S_{g,b}$.
-If $g=0$, we have $b\geq 4$; indeed, the pair of pants is ruled out by Item~(1) in \Cref{defn:optimal_QH}, and it also does not arise as the orientable double cover of any surface (the rank--$2$ free group cannot be a proper finite-index subgroup of another free group, by Nielsen--Schreier).
+If $g=0$, we have $b\geq 4$; indeed, the pair of pants is ruled out by Item~(1) in \Cref{defn:optimal_QH}, and it is not a double cover of any surface.

 Let $B\sq\partial\Sigma$ be a component.
 We claim that there are two essential multicurves $\g_1,\g_2\sq\Sigma$ such that, if $T_1,T_2$ are the corresponding cyclic splittings of $\pi_1(\Sigma)$, then $\pi_1(B)$ is precisely the $\pi_1(\Sigma)$--stabiliser of some pair of vertices $(v_1,v_2)\in T_1\x T_2$.
 If $g=0$ and $b\geq 4$, we can take $\g_1,\g_2$ to be single curves, each bounding a pant with boundary components $B,\g_i,B_i$, for components $B_i\sq\partial \Sigma$ such that $B,B_1,B_2$ are pairwise distinct.
 If $g\geq 1$ and $b\geq 1$, then we can represent $\Sigma$ as a gluing $S_{g-1,b+1}\cup P$, where $P$ is a pair of pants with a component equal to $B$ and the remaining two components glued to two boundary components of $S_{g-1,b+1}$.
 Call $\g_1$ the multicurve in $\Sigma$ formed by the two boundary components of $P$ other than $B$ (to be precise, $\g_1$ is just one curve for $(g,b)=(1,1)$).
 We then define $\g_2=\phi\cdot\g_1$ for an element $\phi\in{\rm Mod}(\Sigma)$ that does not preserve $\g_1$.